faultnote/faultnote.github.io/content/about/index.en.md

 About me:

-- Backend software engineer.
+- Make Backend software.
-  - Develop a Web services.
+  - Develop a node.js Web services.
-- Do senior role in a office.
+- Do senior manager/tech lead in a office.
 - Work in Seoul, South Korea.